Matt Proctor: International career

 Proctor was a member of the New Zealand Under 20 team which competed in the 2012 IRB Junior World Championship in South Africa.

 Proctor was named in the New Zealand's 51-man All Blacks squad for the 2018 end-of-year tour, by All Black Head Coach Steve Hansen, in the wider training squad to travel to Japan.
 In the absence of New Zealand's regular starting lineup, who travelled to Europe earlier than the rest of the team, Proctor was named to start in the 3 November test against Japan.
 Proctor was one of eight players to make their test debut for New Zealand in the game, including his Hurricanes team-mate Gareth Evans, as well as only two players to start on debut that day, the other being Blues loose forward, Dalton Papalii.
 Proctor had a fine performance and scored a try on his debut, with New Zealand beating Japan by 69–31.

+Personal life

+Proctor is a New Zealander of Māori descent (Ngāi Te Rangi and Ngāpuhi descent).
+He is the brother of New Zealand international Billy Proctor.